 The free light pollution map tool lets you plot a specific point on the map for a Zenith sky brightness reading.
 In the example below, I can see that Cherry Springs State Park is a Class 2 on the Bortle scale.

-Another easy way to measure the sky brightness of my backyard and the dark sky sites I visit is using a smartphone app called Clear Outside by FLO.
+Another easy way to measure the sky brightness of my backyard and the dark sky sites I visit is by using a smartphone app called Clear Outside by FLO.
 This uses your current GPS location to present you with an accurate readout of where your night sky lands on the Bortle scale.
 It also provides you with an estimated sky quality magnitude.

 The “Clear Outside” smartphone app tells you your current Bortle scale class